 Last weekend I attended Blogtacular, which is an annual UK blogging conference that brings bloggers together to network, share knowledge and be inspired through talks and workshops.
 This year’s keynote speaker was the lovely Grace Bonney of DesignSponge fame, who’s a blog hero of mine.
 There were a host of inspiring and practical workshops and I met some truly wonderful and extraordinary people.
 I’m especially grateful to Monica Stott of thetravelhack.com for her super helpful talk about her life as a travel blogger and finally, I met Igor of happyinteriorblog.com who’s been a tweet buddy since way back sharing interiors tips and some helpful travel recommendations.
 I can’t wait for next year’s agenda for Blogtacular.

-Grace Bonney’s keynote speech really got me thinking though, about at all the hats we have to wear and how we define ourselves.
-Especially in this fast paced crazy social media world that bloggers often orbit in.
+Grace Bonney’s keynote speech at Blogtacular really got me thinking though, about at all the hats we have to wear and how we define ourselves.
+Especially in this fast-paced crazy social media world that bloggers often orbit in.
 She focused on embracing change and facing your fears.
 I’ve managed and coached people through change and it’s easy to feel all at sea.
 It’s equally easy to feel like the mountain is too high to climb when you’re wearing too many hats; interior designer, freelancer, blogger, writer, photographer, creative director, tutor, wife, mother, dog walker, stylist, web builder, relationship manager, lead generator, administrator, financial controller….
 And lets not forgot the often left off the list cook, cleaner and bottle washer.